 This place is so much of a quintessential quaint Goa.
 Yet the antithesis of what is perceived to be Goa – as you get to eat only vegetarian food and no alcohol or smoking is permitted.

-Check it out when you are in a mood to detox and spend some time with yourself in an idyllic location.
+Check it out when you are in the mood to detox and spend some time with yourself in an idyllic location.